-Is it impossible for any doomed population to grasp how fragile the decayed financial, social and political system is on the eve of implosion?
+Can we a doomed population grasp the fragile decayed financial, social and political system is on the cusp of implosion?

 We can wrestle back political control by taking apart the corporate state, and this means consistent and sustained civil disobedience, like what we are seeing for the younger generation in the attacks on the common people.
 Misguided by mainstream media both pawn off these as attacks as survival.
 Are they prodding the people to civil disobedience?
 Provoking the masses to wake up from their slumber, enticing them to engage the corporate dominance?
 If we do not, we will continue into the dark age.